-*All PHP groups remain in-person and adhere to the social distancing and other CDC guidelines.
+*PHP groups are offered in-person, virtually, or a combination of the two.
+If in-person, clients will adhere to the most current CDC guidelines.
 Read more of our COVID-19 response here.

 Healing from addiction doesn’t happen overnight.
 Even after completing a residential treatment program, most people need ongoing support as they continue to work on their sobriety.
 Transitioning back into daily life comes with new responsibilities, stressors and temptations that could trigger a relapse, but enrolling in day treatment is a way to navigate these challenges without losing sight of your recovery.

 At NorthStar Transitions, we offer day treatment for clients who are transitioning out of a higher level of care or need a quality treatment program that accommodates their needs, budget and schedule.
 By delivering addiction and mental health treatment in a flexible setting, day treatment is an effective solution that lets you focus on your sobriety and balance your recovery goals with the responsibilities of daily life.